 Development of a global wool industry

 In the Middle Ages, wool trading flourished in Europe, notably in the areas that make up today’s Belgium, The Netherlands, England, France and Italy.

 As the Spanish Empire declined, however, these sheep were gifted or sold.
 It was the Dutch who brought Merinos to their colonies in South Africa.
-In 1788 several Cape Fat Tail sheep were sold to voyagers going to Australia.
+In 1788 several Cape Fat Tail sheep were taken to Australia.

+Selective Merino breeding in Australia began soon after.
+John Macarthur is recognised as the leading pioneer of the wool industry that would become a trademark of the nation.
 By 1810, Australia had more than over 30,000 sheep and was one of the world’s foremost Merino wool trade centres.
-(The other two were the United States and Germany.)